cardano-foundation/CIPs/CIP-0114/README.md

 ### Canonical Encoding

-When a Tag is defines, its Canonical encoding must also be defined.
+When a Tag is defined, its Canonical encoding must also be defined.
 This is to ensure that all data that is tagged is encoded in a uniform manor.
 Even if a CIP does NOT use a tag, it should preferably use the canonical encoding for the data structure.
 This is to prevent fragmentation and confusion amongst compliant encoders and decoders of the various data structures.